Happy New Year from the FSU’s staff!

 This double no-platforming provoked widespread condemnation and the University commissioned the equalities barrister Akua Reindorf to review its policies.
 She concluded that the University was in breach of its statutory duty to ensure freedom of speech for visiting speakers, as well as its regulatory obligations, duties under charity law and – in all probability – its legal duties as set out in the Equality Act 2010.
 Reindorf said that the University’s policies that had been invoked to no-platform Professors Phoenix and Freedman interpreted the law “as Stonewall would prefer it to be, rather than the law as it is”.
 It goes without saying that Essex is a member of Stonewall’s Diversity Champions programme.

-The report made 28 recommendations, some of them concerning Essex’s policies.
-The University duly apologised to Professors Phoenix and Freedman and agreed to implement Reindorf’s recommendations in full – but when the LGBTQ+ activists complained that the apology made them feel ‘unsafe’, the University then issued a second apology apologising for the first, which didn’t bode well.
+The report made 28 recommendations, some of them concerning Essex’s policies which, according to Reindorf, were based on a misunderstanding of the Equality Act arising from Stonewall’s dodgy legal advice.
+The University duly apologised to Professors Phoenix and Freedman and agreed to implement Reindorf’s recommendations – but when the LGBTQ+ activists complained that the apology made them feel ‘unsafe’, the University then issued a second apology apologising for the first, which didn’t bode well.
 Sure enough, it then dragged its feet over making the changes it had promised to make.

 - We helped our member Hatun Tash, an evangelical street preacher, secure £10,000 in damages from the Metropolitan Police, as well as an apology, after she was wrongly arrested at Speakers’ Corner in June.